sql-machine-learning/elasticdl/docs/designs/allreduce.md

 * Failures among the workers can be recovered easily by restarting the failed workers and then load the current model sent from any of the existing workers.
 Model does not need to be replicated to support fault-tolerance, which avoids the waste of resources.
 * The model can be updated more efficiently by fully leveraging the network structure and collective communication algorithms.
-For example, in ring-allreduce algorithm, each of *N* workers only needs to communicate with two of its peer workers *2 * (N − 1)* times.
+For example, in [ring-allreduce](http://research.baidu.com/bringing-hpc-techniques-deep-learning/) algorithm, each of *N* workers only needs to communicate with two of its peer workers *2 * (N − 1)* times to update all the model parameters completely.
 * Scaling up and down of the number of workers is as easy as reconstructing the underlying allreduce communicator and re-assigning the ranks among the workers.